nickswink/MagicFights/README.md

 ## Description
 This a helper program to create Mp4 files with hidden shellcode data inside of them.
 After embedding the data inside a legitimate Mp4 file you will need a loader to run the shellcode from the file.
 Here is the POC of a loader for the files this spits out - [MagicFightsLoaderC](https://github.com/nickswink/MagicFightsLoaderC)
 Large files may take time for it to parse

+## Why it could be cool?
+It has been whispered that certain AV/EDRs may completely overlook non-executable file types such as Mp4 files.
+We may see more threat actors start hiding sections of code inside obscure file types such as these.

    PS> .\MagicFights.exe
    Usage: MagicFights.exe <MP4FilePath> <RawDataFilePath> <OutputFilePath>